 3. Attend Whistler Cornucopia

-During each weekend in November, Whistler Cornucopia will be offering physically distanced seminars, culinary stage demonstrations and chef table luncheons/dinners with a partner winery.
+During each weekend in November, Whistler Cornucopia celebrates the best of food and drink in British Columbia.
+Festivities include wine and spirits seminars, culinary stage demonstrations and chef table luncheons/dinners with a partner winery.
 Participating Whistler restaurants will also be providing fabulous dining experiences in their establishments throughout the month of November.
-More details forthcoming.

 4. Go mountain biking